My first birth was an ordeal to say the least but what shocked me was the overwhelming feeling of responsibility the second I held him in my arms.

 If you remind yourself of this then the first week should be calmer than trying to immediately sleep train or get into a feeding routine from day one.

-Cut yourself some slack for at least for the first few weeks and enjoy the baby as this time doesn’t last very long at all.
+Cut yourself some slack for at least for the first few weeks and try to take care and enjoy the baby as this time doesn’t last very long at all.

 Trust me you will look back and wished that you had tried to enjoy it more.